thegworld/gtx-browser/docs/updater/test_migration_instructions.md

 or Windows app commands), exercise those APIs and verify that they work as expected.

-If you installed an old version of your software, verify that Chromium Updater can update your software.
-You can either wait (up to 6 hours) for Chromium Updater to update it automatically, or you can trigger an early check by
+If you installed an old version of your software, verify that GTx Browser Updater can update your software.
+You can either wait (up to 6 hours) for GTx Browser Updater to update it automatically, or you can trigger an early check by
 running: